Data on the impact of Covid-19 on gambling behaviour in November 2020

 The Commission continues to track Covid-19 related risk by:

-- Supporting the industry as land-based premises adjust to changing restrictions Where evidence identifies additional risks faced by consumers, taking further action to protect consumers.
+- where evidence identifies additional risks faced by consumers, taking further action to protect consumers.